 Liturgical musicians are either vocalists, instrumentalists or directors.
-Whenever possible, a Director of Music Ministries should be appointed to coordinate personally with the pastor of the parish, or chaplain of the school or institution, in leading all those participating in the Sacred Music ministry, and especially to organize the efforts of this program in general.
+Whenever possible, a Director of Music Ministries should be appointed to coordinate personally with the pastor

 63 UNITED STATES CONFERENCE OF CATHOLIC BISHOPS, Sing to the Lord: Music in Divine Worship, 49.